 2.1.
 Study Organisms & Culturing

 Seven phytoplankton species were studied, including polar and temperate strains of diatoms and green algae.
-Diatoms are represented by two taxa, Fragilariopsis cylindrus and Thalassiosira pseudonana.
 F. cylindrus, a psychrophilic pennate diatom measuring 15-55 µm, thrives in the high salinity and subzero temperatures of Arctic and Antarctic sea-ice systems [1,2].
 Forming large blooms in the bottom layer of sea ice and across the wider sea ice zone, F. cylindrus acts as a keystone and indicator species for polar ecosystems [1,3].
 Conversely, T. pseudonana is a small (2.5-15 μm) centric diatom found worldwide in diverse freshwater, coastal, brackish, and marine habitats[4].
 T. pseudonana can tolerate a wide range of salinities (0.5%–37%) and temperatures (4–25°C), contributing to its frequent use as a model diatom species [4].

-The remaining five taxa comprise three polar and two temperate species of green algae.
-Chlamydomonas ICEMDV and Chlamydomonas priscuii are marine algae isolated from the perennially ice-covered hypersaline Lake Bonney in McMurdo Dry Valleys, Antarctica[5,6].
-With large (15 to 20 μm) biflagellate cells, C. ICEMDV dominates the shallow photic zone, where it experiences higher irradiance, extreme nutrient limitation, and low salinity [5,7].
-The smaller C. priscuii dominates the deep photic zone, characterized by permanent low temperatures and high salinity[8,9].
+Chlamydomonas ICEMDV and Chlamydomonas priscuii are halotolerant algae isolated from the perennially ice-covered hypersaline Lake Bonney, in McMurdo Dry Valleys, Antarctica[5,6].
+With large (15 to 20 μm) biflagellate cells, C. ICEMDV dominates the shallow photic zone, where it experiences higher irradiance, extreme nutrient limitation, and lower salinity [5,7].
+The smaller C. priscuii dominates the deep photic zone, characterized by permanent low temperatures, low irradiance, and high salinity[8,9].
 The final psychrophile species is Chlamydomonas malina, a marine microalga isolated from the Arctic Ocean's Beaufort Sea, measuring around 10 μm in length and 5 μm in width, and growing optimally at 4°C [10,11].
-The temperate green algae is comprised of Chlamydomonas reinhardtii and Chlorella vulgaris.
-C. reinhardtii is a model alga approximately 10 μm in size and found in soil and aquatic environments with an optimal temperature range of 20-32°C [12,13].
-Meanwhile, C. vulgaris, ranging from 2 μm to 10 μm in size, is primarily found in freshwater environments and grows optimally at 27°C [14,15].
+C. reinhardtii is a model green alga approximately 10 μm in size and found in soil and aquatic environments with an optimal temperature range of 20-32°C [12,13].
+C. vulgaris, ranging from 2 μm to 10 μm in size, is primarily found in freshwater environments and grows optimally at 27°C [14,15].

 Culturing Protocols

-Twelve cultures comprising seven species were used, as summarized in Table 1.
-Cultures of T. pseudonana and C. vulgaris were prepared by Naaman Omar (Mount Allison University), Chlamydomonas cultures were prepared by MacKenzie Poirier (Cvetskova Lab, University of Ottawa), and F. cylindrus cultures were prepared by Sébastien Guérin (Takuvik International Research Laboratory, Université Laval).
+The seven species, and respective culturing conditions are summarized in Table 1.
+Cultures of T. pseudonana and C. vulgaris were prepared by Naaman Omar (Mount Allison University); Chlamydomonas cultures were prepared by MacKenzie Poirier (Cvetskova Lab, University of Ottawa); and F. cylindrus cultures were prepared by Sébastien Guérin (Takuvik International Research Laboratory, Université Laval).

+'Dilution' is not a meaningful column for the materials & methods.
+If you want to include it you need a footnote explaining what it means.

 Table 1: Culturing conditions for experimental phytoplankton strains